 Homeowners in the American Southwest can take advantage of around six peak sun hours per day — a peak sun hour is considered to be an hour of direct sunlight that provides one kilowatt of energy per square meter.
 Meanwhile, homeowners in the Pacific Northwest might only have access to roughly 3.5 peak sun hours.

 Also, there are additional variables like the materials and insulation used to build your home, the presence or lack of energy-efficient appliances and HVAC systems, and more.
 Your costs will also vary based on the brand and type of solar panel.
-In general, you should budget around $20,000 to build a solar system for a 2,000 sqft home, but we advise contacting one of our Energy Consultants to get a quote for your home.
+We advise contacting one of our Energy Consultants to get a quote for your home.

 Can you get solar panels for free?